yaananth/run-notebook/README.md

 # Run notebook
 ## Usage

+This github action runs a jupyter notebook, parameterizes it using [papermill](https://github.com/nteract/papermill) and lets you upload produced output as artifact using [upload artifact action](https://github.com/marketplace/actions/upload-artifact)

+**Note:**: Notebook should be using a [parameterized cell](https://github.com/nteract/papermill#parameterizing-a-notebook), this action will inject parameters.

-Note: This action produces output to a directory called `nb-runner` under runner's temp directory.
+**Note**: This action produces output to a directory called `nb-runner` under runner's temp directory.

+**Note**: This action injects a new parameter called `secretsPath` which is a json file with secrets dumped.

 ```
 name: Execute notebook